 In February 2014, the Agency entered into a three-year maintenance and improvement contract with CASE Systems Inc. to ensure all call boxes are maintained and to evaluate Americans with Disabilities Act (ADA) access requirements to accommodate persons in wheelchairs.
 The contract was renewed for an additional three years in 2017.
 After release of an RFP for Call Box Maintenance and Improvements in April 2020, the Agency entered into a three-year contract with CASE Emergency Systems.
 Under this contract, CASE is responsible for replacing knocked down call boxes as well as performing corrective maintenance on all call boxes.
 Maintenance work includes making repairs associated with electronics, transceivers, power supply, and the interface with the cellular system, in addition to keeping call boxes clean and operational by conducting preventive maintenance field visits at least two times a year.
 This contract includes tasks to upgrade the existing call boxes to 4G cellular services as well as site improvements at the call boxes to improve accessibility for disabled motorists.
-These tasks will begin after completion of a Call Box Modernization Plan and plan approval by Caltrans and the California Highway Patrol.
+The 4G cellular service upgrades have been completed.
+The site improvement project will begin after implementation of the Call Box Modernization Plan (reduction plan) which has been approved by Caltrans and the California Highway Patrol.